 2. High Quality Photos

-Photography is one the main elements that makes your site look appealing and professional.
+High-resolution photos are the main elements that make your site look appealing and professional.
 Make sure you upload photos that aren’t grainy or blurry.
 This may mean having professional shots taken or designating a photographer at your next show to capture good photos.
-In terms of dimensions, it will vary depending on where the photos are used in the website; however, I usually recommend 1920 x 1080 resolution as a starting point.
+In terms of dimensions, it will vary depending on where the photos are used on the website; however, I usually recommend 1920 x 1080 resolution as a starting point.

 3. Access to Listen to Your Music